 The new digital edition of the text was initiated and prepared by researchers and collaborators under the guidance of Werner Welzig at the Austrian Academy of Sciences, and is now being continued and developed further.
 As a first step, an open access publication of the revised full text will be presented.
 The edition will provide a register of persons mentioned or alluded to in the text, as well as indexes of intertexts, in particular including references to classical literature and numerous quotations from journalistic sources.

 At a later stage, the edition will provide further specific commentaries and a representation of the text genesis.
-The first stage is scheduled to come out by the end of 2020.
+The first stage is scheduled to come out by the first quarter of 2021.